emeb/up5k_basic/README.md

 Program text is terminated with 0xFF, so just leave unused bytes in the default erased state.

-## C'MON
+## C'MON Machine Language Monitor

-Answering "M" to the boot prompt will start the C'MON monitor which allows examining and editing memory contents as well as executing machine code.
+C'MON is a simple hex machine language monitor for the 6502 written by Bruce Clark and placed in the public domain which allows examining and editing memory contents as well as executing machine code.

+Answering "M" to the boot prompt will print a quick help header and start the C'MON monitor.

 ## Boot ROM